oxyppgyn/oxyppgyn/README.md

 ## Current/Upcoming Projects:
 ### Modeling weasel distributions in Ohio
 * This is a continuing project from my time at Ohio University, focusing on determining future sampling efforts for weasels based on limited historical data/knowledge on their populations.
-### Debonair: an ArcGIS toolbox and Python package
-* A compilation of tools I've created in the past while working in ArcGIS Pro that others might find useful.

 <br></br>
 ## Past Projects: